History and Funding

 Maximum Age at Diagnosis

-Up to 1 year of age.
+Up to 18 months of age.

 Terminations of Pregnancy for Fetal Anomaly (TOPFA)

-Termination of pregnancy is legal and there is no upper gestational age limit for any cause whatsoever.
+Termination of pregnancy for Fetal Anomaly is legal and there is no upper gestational age limit for any cause whatsoever.
 In the case of termination after diagnosis of a congenital anomaly, agreement is sought from a multidisciplinary committee.
 Terminations for fetal malformation have been registered since 1985.
 Notification of terminations of pregnancy is provided by: obstetric units, cytogenetic laboratories and pathology reports.

 Stillbirth and Early Fetal Deaths